-You can choose to file your employment information each payday instead of filing an Employer monthly schedule (IR348) every month.
-Payday filing is currently voluntary, however you must payday file from April 2019.
+You must file your employment information each payday instead of filing an Employer monthly schedule (IR348) every month.

 - send us your employment information (the pay details of your employees) with your normal pay cycle